kunalj101/python_intro_hackathon/chapter6.md

 ##### Feature Transformation:

 There are various scenarios where feature transformation is required:
 * Changing the scale of a variable from original scale to scale between zero and one.
-This is known as data normalization.
-For example: If a data set has 1st variable in meter, 2nd in centi-meter and 3rd in kilo-meter, in such case, before applying any algorithm, we must normalize these variable in same scale
 * Some algorithms works well with normally distributed data.
 Therefore, we must remove skewness of variable(s).
 There are methods like log, square root or inverse of the values to remove skewness
+* Binning of numerical variables

 ##### Feature Creation:

-Deriving new variable(s ) from existing variables is known as feature creation.
+Deriving new variable(s) from existing variables is known as feature creation.
 It helps to unleash the hidden relationship of a data set.
 Let’s say, we want to predict the number of transactions in a store based on transaction dates.
 Here transaction dates may not have direct correlation with number of transaction, but if we look at the day of a week, it may have a higher correlation.
 In this case, the information about day of a week is hidden.
 We need to extract it to make the model better.

 #### Creating a variable based on mathematical computation of existing three variables is a method of?